adelebnt/Data-Tech-Innovation-Course/README.md

    Find the content of the [previous lessons](PreviousLessons)

 ## How to create your own website?
-   Here are some tips to create your own website using GitHub:
+   Here are some tips to create your own website using GitHub
-   - Find the [steps to follow and some tips](https://adelebnt.github.io/Create-a-website-on-GitHub/) to create your own website
+   - Find the <center><a href="lessons.md" > 5 steps to create a website </a><center> to create your own website
 - Use [GitHub](https://github.com/)

 ## Contact the professor